adamrobbie/projectsteen/README.md

    - Support scheduled and event-driven execution of tasks
    - Enable easy configuration and modification of bot behaviors

+## Target Users

+The AI Scrum Master bot is designed to serve multiple stakeholders in the software development process:

+1. **Development Teams**
+   - Self-organizing teams who want to automate routine Scrum activities
+   - Teams looking to reduce manual overhead in sprint management
+   - Teams that need help with task tracking and coordination
+   - Teams working across multiple tools and services

+2. **Scrum Masters**
+   - Scrum Masters who want to focus on high-value activities
+   - Scrum Masters managing multiple teams
+   - Scrum Masters looking for data-driven insights
+   - Scrum Masters who need help with administrative tasks

+3. **Project Managers**
+   - Project managers overseeing multiple teams
+   - Project managers needing better visibility into team performance
+   - Project managers looking for automated reporting
+   - Project managers managing complex dependencies

+4. **Team Leads**
+   - Technical leads who need better team coordination
+   - Team leads managing distributed teams
+   - Team leads looking for automated workload distribution
+   - Team leads needing help with blocker resolution

+### Key Benefits

+1. **For Teams**
+   - Reduced administrative overhead
+   - Automated task tracking and updates
+   - Better visibility into team progress
+   - Automated dependency management
+   - Streamlined communication

+2. **For Scrum Masters**
+   - Focus on coaching and team improvement
+   - Automated sprint ceremonies
+   - Data-driven retrospectives
+   - Automated reporting and metrics
+   - Better team insights

+3. **For Project Managers**
+   - Real-time project visibility
+   - Automated progress tracking
+   - Risk identification
+   - Resource optimization
+   - Cross-team coordination

+4. **For Team Leads**
+   - Better team coordination
+   - Automated workload distribution
+   - Blocker resolution assistance
+   - Performance tracking
+   - Team capacity management

+### Management Model

+The bot is designed to be a **team-first tool** that can be managed by:

+1. **Team Level**
+   - Teams can configure and manage their own rules
+   - Teams can customize their workflows
+   - Teams can set their own priorities
+   - Teams can manage their own integrations

+2. **Organization Level**
+   - Organizations can set global policies
+   - Organizations can manage integrations
+   - Organizations can set security policies
+   - Organizations can manage access controls

+3. **Hybrid Approach**
+   - Teams have autonomy over daily operations
+   - Management can set guardrails and policies
+   - Both levels can collaborate on configuration
+   - Clear separation of concerns

+This approach ensures that:
+- Teams maintain their autonomy
+- Management has necessary oversight
+- The tool scales with the organization
+- Security and compliance are maintained

 ## Core Responsibilities

 The AI Scrum Master bot is designed to handle the following core responsibilities: